citrix/monitoring-api/docs/index.md

 -   Build a custom user interface on top of the data that the API provides

+-   Run aggregation queries with the OData Version 4 endpoints to get basic grouping and aggregation functionality.

-# Data Available using the API
+#Data Available using the API

 The following types of data are available through the Monitor Service API: